celestiaorg/celestia-app/x/blobstream/README.md

 So, on every block height, the state machine [checks](https://github.com/celestiaorg/celestia-app/blob/0629c757ef35a24187a8d7a4c706c7cdc894c8b6/x/qgb/abci.go#L140-L157) whether there are any [`expired`](https://github.com/celestiaorg/celestia-app/blob/0629c757ef35a24187a8d7a4c706c7cdc894c8b6/x/qgb/abci.go#L22-L25) attestations.
 Then, it starts [pruning](https://github.com/celestiaorg/celestia-app/blob/0629c757ef35a24187a8d7a4c706c7cdc894c8b6/x/qgb/abci.go#L161-L182) via calling the [`DeleteAttestation(...)`](https://github.com/celestiaorg/celestia-app/blob/0629c757ef35a24187a8d7a4c706c7cdc894c8b6/x/qgb/keeper/keeper_attestation.go#L128-L139) method.
 Then, it [`prints`](https://github.com/celestiaorg/celestia-app/blob/0629c757ef35a24187a8d7a4c706c7cdc894c8b6/x/qgb/abci.go#L186-L194) a log message specifying the number of pruned attestations.

-If the all the attestations in store are expired, which is an edge case that should never occur, the Blobstream state machine [doesn't prune](https://github.com/celestiaorg/celestia-app/blob/0629c757ef35a24187a8d7a4c706c7cdc894c8b6/x/qgb/abci.go#L161) the latest attestation.
+If all the attestations in store are expired, which is an edge case that should never occur, the Blobstream state machine [doesn't prune](https://github.com/celestiaorg/celestia-app/blob/0629c757ef35a24187a8d7a4c706c7cdc894c8b6/x/qgb/abci.go#L161) the latest attestation.

 ### Hooks